 - Environment that facilitates development of a cohesive and supportive community.

 The Master of Science in Clinical Psychology is accepting applications for 2018 admissions.
-The Priority Application Deadline for Spring 2018 is October 1 and for Fall 2018 is January 15.
+The Priority Application Deadline for Fall 2018 is January 15.

 We offer a variety of support and resources to our alumni and professional partners such as practicum sites, supervisors, therapists, etc.